opengeospatial/ontology-crs/discussion-paper.md

 # Use cases

+This section wants to highlight possible use cases for a CRS ontology which are currently not possible using semantic web technologies.

 ## Linking a local CRS to a broader CRS
 Coordinates within a building or an archaeological site can be expressed as (cartesian) coordinates with respect to a local origin.
 It may be useful to have those coordinates available with respect to a broader CRS, for example a global or national CRS.
+The same case can be made for building information management (BIM) approaches.

 ## Coordinate transformation
 When coordinate based spatial data are available from multiple sources, chances are that not all data use the same CRS.